-However, certainly some of the adoptions done quickly do, so why change what you are doing?
-Put simply, giving the child and family the opportunity to get to know each other and have some experience living together for more than a weekend will greatly enhance the chances for long-term adoption success that benefits everyone concerned.
+However, certainly, some of the adoptions done quickly do, so why change what you are doing?
+Put simply, allowing the child and family to get to know each other and have some experience living together for more than a weekend will greatly enhance the chances for long-term adoption success that benefits everyone concerned.

 There used to be a commercial that said, “It’s what’s up front that counts.”
 Up-front planning for visitation can make a big difference for agencies, children, and adoptive families.
 Invest in every child’s future with carefully structured and enhanced visitation practices.
 It’s an investment well worth making!Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.